Japanese eel: Breeding

-Between April to November, the Japanese eels leave their freshwater river habitats in East Asia to breed larvae in the ocean near the North Equatorial Current in the western North Pacific.
+Between April and November, the Japanese eels leave their freshwater river habitats in East Asia to breed larvae in the ocean near the North Equatorial Current in the western North Pacific.
 Adult Japanese eels migrate thousands of kilometers from freshwater rivers in East Asia to their spawning area without feeding.
 The eels are able to travel this long distance without nutrients because of the oils they collect in their bodies before the migration out to sea.
 The spawning area for this species is approximately 15°N, 140°E, a location corresponding with the location of a salinity front separating the north equatorial current from the tropical waters.
-This font is an indicator to tell the eels that they are in their preferred spawning location.
+This front is believed to indicate to the eels that they are in their preferred spawning location.
 The North Equatorial Current assists the eels in migrating from the center of the Pacific Ocean to the coast of Asia; without this indicator, the larvae would end up in the Mindanao Current.

 The discovery of the Japanese eel breeding location was a new finding in 1991 when R.V.
 Hakuho Maru performed a research cruise.
 Before this research cruise, little was known about how eels breed, and there is still so much to learn as these eels remain a mystery to many scientists.
-Until the late 20th century, scientists hypothesized that the different stages of the eel's life cycle were entirely different species.Then in 2005, the same team of Japanese scientists at the University of Tokyo found a more precise location of spawning based on genetically identified specimens of newly hatched pre-larva only 2 to 5 days old in a small area near the Suruga Seamount to the west of the Mariana Islands (14–17° N, 142–143° E).
+Until the late 20th century, scientists hypothesized that the different stages of the eel's life cycle were entirely different species.
+Then in 2005, the same team of Japanese scientists at the University of Tokyo found a more precise location of spawning based on genetically identified specimens of newly hatched pre-larva only 2 to 5 days old in a small area near the Suruga Seamount to the west of the Mariana Islands (14–17° N, 142–143° E).

-The larvae also known as Leptocephalius, hatch from the egg approximately 36 hours after fertilization.
-These leptocephali grow from 7.9 to 34.2 mm, growing by 0.56 mm daily.
-After riding the North Equatorial Current, the leptocephali take and head northward by the Kuroshio Current to East Asia.
-These eels live in rivers, lakes, and estuaries till the following year when they head out to the ocean to breed and die off.
+The larvae, also known as leptocephalius, hatch from the egg approximately 36 hours after fertilization.
+These leptocephalius grow from 7.9 to 34.2 mm, growing by 0.56 mm daily.
+After riding the north equatorial current, the leptocephali take and head northward by the Kuroshio Current to east Asia.
+These eels live in rivers, lakes, and estuaries until they return to the ocean as adults to breed and die off.